 - Outbound call flow with a PSTN failover

-Inbound calls come into the system through the primary rate interface (PRI) or voice-over-IP (VoIP) service.
-The main office handles all inbound calls.
-The main office routes an inbound call to the right extension at the branch office.
+Inbound calls come into the system through the primary rate interface (PRI) or voice over IP (VoIP) service.
+The main office handles all inbound calls and routes them to the right extension at the branch office.

 The main office sends Session Initiation Protocol (SIP) and Real Transport Protocol (RTP) traffic directly to the phone, not to the branch office.